Tjatse/node-readability/README.md

 ```
 There only two types were supported now: *img* and *text*

-As you see, the dataType could be defined in two ways:
+As you see, the output could be defined in two ways:
 1. Simple String, should be one of *text*, *html* and *json*.
 2. Complex Object, including:
   - type: one of *text*, *html* and *json*, default as 'html'.